VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 Do not forget removing old snapshots and backups when they are no longer needed for saving storage costs.

+See also [vmbackuper tool](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/466) for automating smart backups.

 ### How does it work?